uab-cgds-worthey/quac/docs/installation_configuration.md

     In case you run into an error, please double check that configuration files were properly set up.

-Note that the first time you run the snakemake workflow, it will first retrieve the necessary singularity images and then run the QC jobs.
-This process may take about 30mins to 1hr to complete the job.
-If it takes way longer than an hour, please check the log files (specified using `--log_dir`) and your SLURM jobs to identify the cause.
+Note that the first time you run the QuaC workflow, snakemake will first retrieve the necessary singularity images and then run the QC jobs.
+This process may take about roughly 30-60mins to complete the job.
+If it takes way longer than an hour, please check the log files (specified using `--log_dir`) and your SLURM job status to identify the cause.